Skip to main content

 prompt

-Create a new route at app/preview/hero/page.tsx that renders every Hero variant stacked with a sticky filter at top to isolate any single one.
-Do not link to it from the public nav.
-Set robots: noindex.
+Create a preview page at /preview/hero that renders every hero variant stacked with a filter at the top to isolate any single one.
+Do not link to it from the public nav, and keep it out of search engines.

 Pattern 6